hrollin5/Project_4/README.md

 ## Project Description

 ### Goal
-Use EDA, machine learning, and visualization to analyze a dataset of traffic violations from Maryland from the years 1979 to 2023.
+Use EDA, machine learning, and visualization to analyze a dataset of traffic violations from Maryland from the years 2012 to 2023.

 ------------
 ## Credits
-I used ChatGPT when I got stuck.
+ChatGPT was used for some portions for researching approaches to tasks.
 The data used was from https://data.montgomerycountymd.gov/.

 ------------
 ## Softwares Used
 ### Libraries
 Pathlib
 Scikit Learn
+   ensemble.RandomForestClassifier
+   linear_model.LogisticRegression
+   model_selection.train_test_split
+   metrics.confusion_matrix, accuracy_score, classification_report
 Pandas
+matplotlib

 ### Language
 Python